videothrone/crux-axul/readme.md

 ## Features

--   Responsive minimalistic landing page that links to Bandcamp
+-   Responsive minimalistic landing page with embedded Soundcloud and links to Bandcamp and Social Media

 ## Future